chenschwartz/loops-ab-test-bias/readme.md

 2. Randomization was done using same seed.
 Parameters a,b,c,d were used for KPI probabilities, with values trying to mimic the ones in the case study.

+3. Data generation can be done with attached python file.
+The large datasets were omitted.

-3. Datasets lack real-world feeling, and obviously no dataset comes with ready made intent variable.
+4. Datasets lack real-world feeling, and obviously no dataset comes with ready made intent variable.
 But I wanted to conceptually show how bias could be created, in very simple terms.